 Rebuttal is an ugly word.
 Well, firstly it has the word “butt” in it but, mostly in my head, it sounds like a physical and violent affront to whoever you’re “rebutting”.
-Leandra Medine of the Man Repeller has written a “rebuttal” to the now contentious and widely circulated article that Suzy Menkes wrote for T Magazine, concerning the circus that goes on outside fashion week – the editors, the bloggers and any other “riff raff” who are peacocking around outside shows.
-What it is though is a beautifully written defense of fashion blogging as a profession, pointing out its shortcomings, its strengths and how it has changed the industry.
+Leandra Medine of the Man Repeller has written a rebuttal to the now contentious and widely circulated article that Suzy Menkes wrote for T Magazine, concerning the circus that goes on outside fashion week – the editors, the bloggers and any other “riff raff” who are peacocking around outside shows.
+What it is though is a beautifully written defence of fashion blogging as a profession, pointing out its shortcomings, its strengths and how it has changed the industry.

 Therefore being one of the bloggers mentioned in the original Menkes piece (and not cast in a particularly favourable light, it has to be said), I thought I’d pick up on that word “respect” that Medine concludes with and go on to relay a response here.
 It’s certainly not rebutting anything that Menkes says.
 It does present the other side of the coin though that perhaps I’ve failed to reveal here on the blog.
 These are thoughts that I’ve been gathering up over the last few seasons but didn’t know how to quite articulate.
 Menkes may have helpfully given me reason to go all Dear Diary on you.
 Speaking on behalf of all bloggers and defending this fairly new and not yet-developed vocation as a whole is never going to be easy when the waters have gotten so murky, so it’s best to talk from personal experience.
 Seven years into the game and I can frankly say I have a fair bit of that.

 Increasingly I’e felt conflicted about what it is that I do.
 I’ve cowered in embarrassment when I say I have a blog.
 Depending on who I amspeaking to, I’ve also had to add that “Oh, and I write for other publications” just to feel like that validates me as someone who isn’t a complete fraud.
 I’ve also strongly defended my content at conferences.
 I’ve hopefully gained some respect from designers, editors, stylists and journalists.
 You might ask, why does it matter if I’ve not earnt any respect from the industry Aren’t you an independent fashion blogger who flouts the rules?
 As we all know, that isn’t how it works.
 I don’t work within my own parameters or to put a pun on it, in my own bubble.
 I have to work with the industry to get the content that I’m after and I’m happier for it.
-We can talk about the “good and pure” days of fashion blogging but I remember it as a time when I’d email PRs or designers and get ignored or when I would have to sneakily take some crappy pictures in a shop because it was forbidden to do so.
+We can talk about the “good and pure” days of fashion blogging but I remember it as a time when I’d email PRsor designers and get ignored or when I would have to sneakily take some crappy photos in a shop because it was forbidden to do so.

 b word has been tarnished – asking us how much money do we make, suspicions that every blog post is sponsored, outfits that have been littered with gifts, accusations that we’re poseurs and not fashion critics, lack of journalistic standards – things, which, I along with others have been guilty of to some degree or another.
-If I was more positive, I could defend the content on my blog and say that 99.9% of is absolutely NOT sponsored/commercially related to anything except for my genuine love of what I’m writing about, but even then once you commit one instance of gift or trip accepting, how can I get all high and mighty and say that I’m
+If I was being positive, I could defend the content on my blog and say that 99.9% of is absolutely NOT sponsored/commercially related to anything except for my genuine love of what I’m writing about, but even then once you commit one instance of gift or trip accepting, how can I get all high and mighty and say that I’m

 a fuck attitude, which industry folk (I’m talking longstanding newspaper journalists, style title editors and stylists) don’t generally associate with personal style bloggers.
 The build-up of annoyance (Menkes is only echoing thoughts that are felt quite widely within the industry) of bloggers or people who dress up purely for the shows and loiter around outside the Lincoln Centre, Somerset House or in the Tuileries gardens, is now sky high.
 I cite a British Vogue article in their recent January issue, where parliamentary sketch writer Ann Treneman has a go at running around London Fashion Week, and there are references to “bloggers” as creatures that “real” professionals such as the Vogue team need to get past and do battle with, in order to get to their “real” job of covering and seeing the shows.
 At least that was my impression of the article.
 It didn”t help that alongside the article was a picture of me, wearing something weird and outlandish.
 This all brings about something of an identity crisis – what is it that I do and am I actually contributing something positive to the industry?
-If I am just a “blogger”, a word that has become an irritance and a pest to the industry, then how can I carry on at present with all the current connotations that go with that word, and still write about the things that I want to write about?
+If I am just a “blogger”, a word that has become an irritant and a pest to the industry, then how can I carry on at present with all the current connotations that go with that word, and still write about the things that I want to write about?

 And so it is that behind the toothy smile, the peppy colours, and the cacophony of textures, there’s a crippling doubt that has gradually built up over seasons of doing shows.
 It’s an overwhelming fear of not being seen as an intelligent, capable or competent journalist because I’m dressed the way that I am.
-It’s dulled my own innate instincts to reach for the zany and the cray (although what else is there in my clown-esque wardrobe?).
+It has dulled my own innate instincts to reach for the zany and the cray (although what else is there in my clown-esque wardrobe?).
 The mainstay of fashion journalists that go behind the scenes do tend to be dressed discreetly and I stick out in amongst the scrum trying to get words from Haider Ackermann or Riccardo Tisci – and sometimes, I do think that it’s to my detriment.
 After Paris is over, a huge weight is lifted as I can go about my day, waiting for the bus, whilst wearing clothes that are so much a part of who I am.
 Being made fun out of by the bloke, who sells Arsenal merchandise on my road, is nothing compared to walking into shows, getting photographed and then feeling the prickles of derision from your peers and colleagues or feeling like you’re overdressed to go and ask Ann Demeulemeester what her inspiration was.

 That is my response from the inside, feeling as ever, like an outsider, and even more so now that there’s a general paintbrush being painted over every blogger and every person who wanted to express themselves through personal style, purely because it has become such an indiscernible mess at shows.
 I don’t blame Menkes in the least.
 In fact, I have a lot of respect for her for writing an article that pushes this issue to the forefront.
 It has made bloggers like Medine and myself do a spot of self-reflection.
 My anxieties that I outlined above are even more heightened than ever before.
 That won’t stop the clashing prints and colours, the fugly shoes and the